ashish703399/react-md/CSS.md

 ```
 ```
 absolute:==>
-An element with position: absolute; is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
+An element with position: absolute; is positioned relative to the nearest positioned ancestor with position relative, absolute, fixed, sticky,(instead of positioned relative to the viewport, like fixed).

 However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.